jackie-coming/apollo/docs/en/deployment/distributed-deployment-guide.md

 }
 ```
 The above configuration specifies that the retention size for release history of appId=kl, clusterName=bj, namespaceName=namespace1, and branchName=bj is 10, and the retention size for release history of appId=kl, clusterName=bj, namespaceName=namespace2, and branchName=bj is 20.
 In general, branchName equals clusterName.
 It is only different during gray release, where the branchName needs to be confirmed by querying the ReleaseHistory table in the database.

+### 3.2.14 config-service.change.cache.enabled - whether to enable incremental configuration synchronization client

+> for server versions 2.4.0 and above && client versions 2.3.0 and above

+This is a function switch, if configured to true,config Service will cache previously loaded
+configuration information and send incremental updates to the client, reducing network pressure on
+the server

+The default is false.
+Please evaluate the total configuration size and adjust the config service
+memory configuration before turning it on.

+> Ensure that the `app.id`、`apollo.cluster` of the configuration in the application is in the correct case when caching is enabled, otherwise it will not fetch the correct configuration, You can also refer to the `config-service.cache.key.ignore-case` configuration for compatibility processing.

+> `config-service.cache.enabled` configuration adjustment requires a restart of the config service to take effect